RinonT/mahanoro-station-react-redux/readme.md

     - This components folder is actually divided into a few different folders.
 Every file in the **containers** folder has their own component folder.
 The same architecture as the `Netflix clone project`.

  - All of the actions are used in the container files and all of the container files are imported in the **Pages** folder.

+ - The **utils** folder keeps all of the svg images that are used in the project

+ - There is a *global-styles* which has all the default styles for the all pages

  - All of the states are in the **state.js** file with their default values.

 -   If I had more time, I would make my code much cleaner and spend more time on the styles.
 Finishing the account page well and fixing bugs that I have in the booking seats page.
 I would refactor my code and style it much better.

-- I have learned so much about using *redux* with *compound-component*.
+- I have learned so much about using *redux* with *compound-components*.
 I wanted to use `react-modal` for the modal but I did not have time.
 Next time!

 - The most challenging part for me is the booking page and the account page.